Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Streamline the customer feedback process.

-4. Send notifications to clients.
+4. Send notifications to customers.

 5. Conduct market research.

-When you need to conduct market research, IVR systems are a marketer’s dream.
+When you need to conduct market research, IVR systems are a valuable tool.
 Phone polls and survey data, especially those associated with a raffle prize or discount, are a great way to collect information about different demographics.
 Market research via IVR systems can be targeted based on purchased lead lists or regions and, because the process is automated, you can run this research as frequently as you want without falling behind on other tasks or hiring temporary staff.

 FYIDid you know